vaginessa/blog/books/windows-programming-in-go/30-anatomy-of-manifest.md

 Status: invisible
 ---

-A manifest is an XML file that tells Windows some important information about your program.
+A manifest is an [XML file](https://msdn.microsoft.com/en-us/library/windows/desktop/aa375365(v=vs.85).aspx) that tells Windows some important information about your program.

 There are 2 ways to provide manifest file:
 * as a separate file alongside your executable.
 If your program is `foo.exe`, manifest file should be named `foo.exe.manifest`